NAT & PAT Technology

 However, to really understand how PAT works, you must know how TCP/UDP connections are established in the context of IP addresses and ports.
 Let’s quickly refresh our knowledge of sockets and TCP sessions.

-What is a socket, and what is a TCP session?
+What is a socket, and what is a TCP session

 In networking, a socket is an endpoint for sending and receiving data between devices over a network.
 It provides a mechanism for communication between two hosts, typically a client and a server, enabling applications to exchange data over protocols like TCP or UDP.